Marathi Certified Translation

 Marathi is spoken chiefly in Maharashtra and parts of neighbouring states of, Madhya, Gujarat, Pradesh, Goa, Karnataka, Chhattisgarh and Andhra Pradesh, and the territories of Daman and Diu and Dadra and Nagar Haveli.
 The cities of Surat, Ahmedabad and Baroda (Gujrat), Belgaum (Karnataka) Hyderabad, Indore (Andhra Pradesh), Tanjore (Tamil Nadu), and Gwalior (Madhya Pradesh) all have not negligible Marathi-speaking communities.
 Marathi is also spoken by Maharashtrian migrants that have communities in countries that are spread as wide as Israel, The US, Mauritius, and Canada.

-The British colonial period, that has come to be known commonly as the Modern Period, saw normalisation of Marathi grammar thanks to the efforts of a Christian missionary called William Carey.
+The British colonial period, that has come to be known commonly as the Modern Period, saw normalization of Marathi grammar thanks to the efforts of a Christian missionary called William Carey.
 Missionaries played a hugely important role in the construction and codification of grammars and scientific dictionaries; in particular by Captain James Thomas Molesworth who went on to create one of the most comprehensively collated Marathi-English dictionaries in 1831.

 Maharashtra was an age that experienced great colonial modernity in the mid to late 19th century.
 Like periods of the same age in some of the other Indian languages, it was dominated by educated intellectuals, normally educated in English; becoming an age of prose as well as activism and great intellectual excitement.